jcolclough99/Padel-Tracker/README.md

 # Padel-Tracker
-Code made in my free time to track the scores of our Padel games and display the data in a league table.
+Code made in my free time to track the scores of our Padel games and display the data in a league table on Google docs.